 This article supports Gainsight NXT, the next evolution of the Customer Success platform.
 If you are using Gainsight CS Salesforce Edition, you can find supporting documentation by visiting the home page, and selecting CS > Salesforce Edition.

 Not sure what your team is using?
 Click here.

 IMPORTANT NOTE: Gainsight is upgrading Connectors 2.0 with Horizon Experience.
 This article applies to tenants which have been upgraded to the Horizon Experience for Connectors 2.0.
 If you are using Connectors 2.0 with the previous version, you can find the documentation here.

-This article explains how to create a connection from Gainsight to Pipedrive, create a data job, merge datasets, and configure job or Job chain schedules in Gainsight.
+This article explains to admins about how to create a connection from Gainsight to Pipedrive, create a data job, merge datasets, and configure job or Job chain schedules in Gainsight.